 The Paris market is on the move and the upturn observed in 2014 in the property market for non-residents is being confirmed in 2015, although the market is sensitive to political events and even mere rumours.
-British Buyers Continue to be a Real Force in the Paris Market.
+British buyers continue to be a real force in the Paris property market.

 The market is mainly oriented towards second homes with English speakers and notably the British are in a majority.
 The buyers are essentially middle and upper class, are demanding and do not know all the intricacies and processes of the French market.
 They need to be reassured because they are notably ill-informed of the legal and tax constraints in France.
 They principally seek properties in perfect condition or with a certain charm or recently built with functional equipment.